PNPC-CaPeL/capel-portal/content/en/ou-plonger.md

   Port-Cros and Porquerolles...
 image: /img/PNPC_000312-1.jpg
 ---
-The topography of the Port-Cros National Park is ideal for diving.
+Bla bla The topography of the Port-Cros National Park is ideal for diving.
 In fact, the diversity of habitats offers a wide range of landscapes for divers of all levels, enabling them to discover typical Mediterranean ecosystems.
 As well as the coasts of Port-Cros and Porquerolles and the most famous shipwrecks, the whole of the National Park offers access to lesser-known but equally attractive sites.

 ## The main habitats in the area